souch578/Newpj/README.md

 - ASIN
 - Product Description
 - Manufacturer
-The entire has been exported in a csv format : "product.csv"
+The entire has been exported in a csv format : "product_data.csv"